kanmani-kamalanathan/demo-website/README.md

-# stige-demo-website
+# demo-website
-Demo website for Stige Project
+Demo website created as a part of Trainity(formerly Stige) internship